nisharao321/exp4/experiment-name.md

-## Determination of Resistance and K-factor in the ventilation duct
+## Determination of Resistance and K-factor in the Ventilation Duct